DarshanGowda0/GeoFlutterFire/README.md

 ### Limitations

-- range queries on multiple fields is not suppoerted by cloud_firestore at the moment, since this library already uses range query on `geohash` field, you cannot perform range queries with `GeoFireCollectionRef`.
+- range queries on multiple fields is not supported by cloud_firestore at the moment, since this library already uses range query on `geohash` field, you cannot perform range queries with `GeoFireCollectionRef`.
 - `limit()` and `orderBy()` are not supported at the moment. `limit()` could be used to limit docs inside each hash individually which would result in running limit on all 9 hashes inside the specified radius. `orderBy()` is first run on `geohashes` in the library, hence appending `orderBy()` with another feild wouldn't produce expected results.
 Alternatively documents can be sorted on client side.

 [version-badge]: https://img.shields.io/pub/vpre/geoflutterfire.svg